Generalization Error Curves for Analytic Spectral Algorithms under Power-law Decay: Main results

+However, as $B(\lambda)$ and $V(\lambda)$ are only upper bounds, there is no guarantee that they reflect the exact bias-variance trade-off.
+Moreover, the standard approach in the recent literature on spectral algorithms is to apply the so-called approximation-estimation decomposition (see, e.g., the beginning of the Proof of Theorem 4.2 in \citet{lin2018_OptimalRatesa}) to analyze the generalization error, which directly loses the exact bias-variance trade-off.

-A strength of our result is that it provides the exact $1+o_{\bbP}(1)$ form of the generalization error for a specific spectral algorithm when $\lambda$ lies in the reasonable range.
-In comparison, the previous works~(for example, \citet{caponnetto2007_OptimalRates,lin2018_OptimalRatesa,zhang2023_OptimalityMisspecifieda}) on minimax optimal rate only considered the upper bound and focused on the best choice of $\lambda$ and the best rate of convergence, while our result gives the exact generalization error curve with matching upper and lower bound for any choice of $\lambda$.
-The recent work~\citep{li2023_AsymptoticLearning} proved rigorously the learning curves of KRR, but only asymptotic rates (in the form of $\Theta_{\bbP}(n^{-r})$) are provided, so our result is also a refinement of their result even in the KRR case.
-For general spectral algorithms, as far as we know, we are the first to provide such exact generalization error curves.
+In contrast, our results establish precise approximations of $\mr{Bias}(\lambda)$ and $\mr{Var}(\lambda)$ for any $\lambda \propto n^{-\theta}$, $\theta \in (0,\beta)$, in the $1 + o_{\bbP}(1)$ form, providing the exact bias-variance trade-off even without losing constant factors.
+While the recent work~\citep{li2023_AsymptoticLearning} rigorously proved the learning curves of KRR, it provided only asymptotic rates (in the form of $\Theta_{\bbP}(n^{-r})$), so our result is also a refinement of their result even in the KRR case.
+For general spectral algorithms, as far as we know, we are the first to provide such a $1+o_{\bbP}(1)$ form of exact generalization error curves.

 The implication of the $1+o_{\bbP}(1)$ form of exact generalization error is that it allows us to consider the constant factor in the generalization error.
-It could reflect precisely how the magnitude of the regression function and the noise affect the generalization error.
-Moreover, from the oracle viewpoint, minimizing the sum of the two terms in \cref{eq:MainResult} would result in the best choice of $\lambda = \lambda(n)$ and the best generalization error, going beyond merely the asymptotic rate.
+It can precisely reflect how the magnitude of the regression function and the noise affect the generalization error.
+Moreover, from the oracle viewpoint, minimizing the sum of the two terms in \cref{eq:MainResult} yields the best choice of $\lambda = \lambda(n)$ and the best generalization error, going beyond merely the asymptotic rate.

-\paragraph{Interpolating regime} We refer to the case of weak regularization, namely $\lambda = \lambda(n) = O(n^{-\beta})$, as the \textit{interpolating regime}. \cref{thm:Main} shows that in this regime, the generalization error is of order $\Omega_{\bbP}((\ln n)^{-\ep})$, which is nearly a constant, so estimator does not generalize at all.
+\paragraph{Interpolating regime} We refer to the case of weak regularization, namely $\lambda = \lambda(n) = O(n^{-\beta})$, as the \textit{interpolating regime}. \cref{thm:Main} shows that in this regime, the generalization error is of order $\Omega_{\bbP}((\ln n)^{-4})$, which is nearly constant, so the estimator does not generalize at all.